History of diabetes: Insulin

 As the group prepared for clinical trials, biochemist James Collip joined the team at Banting's request to help purify the extract for human injection.
 On January 23, 1922, Leonard Thompson was successfully treated with Collip's extract at Toronto General Hospital.
 Six more patients were treated by February 1922 and quickly experienced an improved standard of life.
 Other notable early recipients of insulin included Elizabeth Hughes, Constance Collier, James D. Havens, and Theodore Ryder.
 In April 1922, the Toronto group jointly authored a paper summarizing all work thus far, and formally proposed to name the extract "insulin".
 In October 1923, Banting and Macleod were awarded the Nobel Prize in Physiology based on a nomination by August Krogh for "the discovery of insulin and their exploration of its clinical and physiological characteristics".
 Banting and Macleod publicly shared the prize with Best and Collip, respectively.

 A diabetes clinic was established at Toronto General Hospital that summer to increase capacity for treatment by Banting and collaborating physicians.
 The non-commercial Connaught Laboratories collaborated with researchers to scale production.
-Once limits were reached, Toronto contracted with Eli Lilly and Company beginning May 1922 with some caution regarding the commercial nature of the firm (see: Insulin#History of study#Patent).
+Once limits were reached, Toronto contracted with Eli Lilly and Company beginning May 1922 with some caution regarding the commercial nature of the firm (see: Insulin#Patent).